List of historic properties in Phoenix: Educational institutions

 The first school in Phoenix was established in 1873.
-It was known as the Little Adobe School and it was located in 202 N. Central Ave. where the San Carlos Hotel currently stands.
+It was known as the Little Adobe School and it was located in 202 N. Central Avenue where the San Carlos Hotel currently stands.
 Schools were segregated then and therefore, so were many of the historic schools on this list.
 The Phoenix Indian School was established in 1891 under the federal "assimilation" policy which sought to regimentalize and culturally exterminate Native American students.
 African-American students were only allowed to attend racially segregated schools such as the Dunbar School which was built in 1925, the Phoenix Union Colored High School (Later renamed George Washington Carver High School) built in 1926, and the Booker T. Washington Elementary School built in 1928.

 19th century historic houses

 Some of these houses meet the National Register criteria for evaluation.
 The quality of significance in American history, architecture, archeology, engineering, and culture is present in districts, sites, buildings, structures, and objects that possess integrity of location, design, setting, materials, workmanship, feeling, and association and that are associated with the lives of persons significant in Phoenix's past.
 The following prominent people who at one time or another lived in Phoenix and whose houses are listed here are: